 You may ask why you should publish something like this.
 The simple answer is that a good security policy creates trust and transparency.
 External parties see that you carefully consider information security, and server security.
 The policy isn’t about including technical details like used ports, key strength, or version numbers.

 Finally, we explicitly recommend to document detailed security information for your own purposes.
-Documentation is another really important part of web server security that we address in an upcoming part of our series.
+Documentation is a really important part of web server security as already mentioned in part 0 of this series.

 Another policy is the so-called “disclosure policy”.
 This policy defines how people can report security vulnerabilities found in your server, web server, or products (like software).
 Furthermore, you should include information about: